AAA anticipating more car breakdowns as winter grows closer

 Neeley says some cars don't have cabin air filters, so it's important to ask your mechanic if you have one.

-The list of five car care must dos from AAA to prevent a breakdown this winter are check the battery, change the oil, filters, and wiper blades, and check the tires.
+The list of five car care must-dos from AAA to prevent a breakdown this winter is to check the battery, change the oil, filters, and wiper blades, and check the tires.